Hagtronics/tinySA-Ultra-Phase-Noise/README.md

 Figure 1 - The tinySA Ultra phase noise measurement app main GUI.

 ![Figure 4](https://github.com/Hagtronics/tinySA-Ultra-Phase-Noise/blob/main/docs/pn_figure4.PNG?raw=true)
-Figure 2 - A tpical phase noise measurement made with the phase noise app.
+Figure 2 - A typical phase noise measurement made with the phase noise app.
 This is a plot of the tinySA Ultras built in 30 MHz signal generator.
+The 'Orange' trace above is a curve fit 'Smoothed' representation of the average phase noise measured.
 # tinySA Ultra Implementation
 To implement this solution, I measured the 200, 1000 and 3000 Hz resolution bandwidth filters to determine their Equivalent Noise Bandwidth (ENBW).
 These measurements were then used to convert the measurement in dB to a measurement of noise in dB/Hz.
 Since these filters are implemented in the tinySA Ultra as digital filters, the results should be repeatable between devices.
 # Installation